 Contrary to what people might think (especially non-Portuguese people), by being Portuguese doesn’t mean that I have an innate talent for soccer.
 In fact, nothing could be any further from reality: put me with a football and I’ll be completely lost!

 I also enjoy long runs (I want to run a full Marathon, some day, at least once in my life!) and nice bicycle rides, especially now that I’ve moved to a more bike-friendly country and the short distances involved mean that commuting by bike is possible, something that wouldn’t happen back home in Porto.
 As some of my posts show, I’m also very passionate about bikes, especially the road ones!
-Started to do some nice longer rides this last year with the road bike and I love it!
+Started to do some nice longer rides this last year with the road bike and I’m loving it!

 When I was an innocent undergraduate student I used to play some video games, mainly simulation ones like Rigs of Rods, EuroTruck Simulator, OpenTTD, Train Simulator and Flight Simulator.
 Wished I still had some time now to do it!… 🙂